projectfluent/python-fluent/README.md

 Project Fluent
 ==============

-This is a Rust implementation of Project Fluent, a localization framework designed to unleash the entire expressive power of natural language translations.
+This is a Python implementation of Project Fluent, a localization framework designed to unleash the entire expressive power of natural language translations.